apvarun/graphize/README.md

 ## Key Features

-- Preview your JSON / YAML documents instantly
+- Preview your JSON / YAML / XML documents instantly
 - Pinch / Scroll Zoom into the rendered image
 - Formatting for content editor
 - Download as PNG for reuse